Roopa Sree

 Rupa Sree (credited as Ragini in Kannada films) is an Indian actress who appeared in Tamil, Kannada and Malayalam films and also in television soap operas.
 She made her acting debut with the Malayalam film Kallanum Polisum (1992) with Mukesh in the lead.

 Biography

 Sree was born 11 June 1976 in Chennai, Tamil Nadu.
 She has four sisters.
 She started her acting career, at the age of 13 years, as a heroine. later she moved to character roles and supporting roles.
 She appeared in glamorous roles as well.
 She took a break from movies after marriage.
 Her husband is also in film field.
 Again she made a comeback through serials, and now she is appearing in Tamil and Malayalam serials.
-She wins the heart of Malayalam audience through her role 'Urmila devi' in Chandanamazha serial.
+She won the heart of Malayali audience through the role of 'Urmila devi' in Chandanamazha serial.